 Dust is our enemy today.
 It is everywhere: in our nasal passages, our ears, hair, hands, and fingernails.
 Our boots are embedded in dust; our pants sift dust.
 Kelly has had a cough the whole trip and the dust must affect her terribly but she never complains.
 The rocks and our slow pace affect Jeff’s ankles; while he also never complains, he asks if he can go ahead of the group at a faster pace, which will actually make it easier on his ankles.
 The angle is really hurting him.
 The guides grant permission and he and Frank take off.
 I tell you, these are tough hombres with me.

 We will be on the trail today for seven hours.
 I slog behind Brittney now, the last, with Jonas bringing up the rear.
 Since he has become such a good photographer, I let him keep my camera.
 At 3 pm we finally arrive at base camp, exhausted.
-As the porters have arrived ahead of us, as usual, our tent awaits us and Mary and I sink to its floor.
+As the porters have arrived ahead of us, as usual, our tent awaits us and I sink to its floor.
 I’m sure we are all thinking the same thoughts: this is it.
 No turning back.
 We are going to attack Kilimanjaro in a few hours!

 It is freezing.
 It must be about 15 degrees.
 The tent offers a little shelter, and we quickly unpack and pack our gear and clothing, stock up on Gu gel and Cliff bars, Advil and electrolytes.
 I am thinking rapidly, fueled by adrenaline.
 Even if we sleep a few hours, the summit will take about seven hours, bringing us to morning.
 That means we will have had only a few hours sleep in 24 hours, while all the time pushing our bodies to the extreme in zero degree summit weather.
 I focus on packing instead.

 Dinner is a tense affair as we are all excited.
 We speak about what we feel: some feel nauseated, some think we can do it, some don’t want to think about it.
 We eat a little and then head off to our tents.
-Keeping warm is all about layers, so Mary and I plot out how we will dress: thermal base layer, top and bottom; Mary’s flannel pajama bottoms (nothing could be warmer), and another thermal top; fleece top with a hood and ski pants next; my EMS super-warm black jacket and rain pants for bottoms.
+Keeping warm is all about layers, so I plot out how I will dress: thermal base layer, top and bottom; flannel pajama bottoms (nothing could be warmer), and another thermal top; fleece top with a hood and ski pants next; my EMS super-warm black jacket and rain pants for bottoms.
 Topped by a down ski parka.
 A balaclava for my head and my fleece hood, and the ski parka hood and I am good to go!

 I wake up at 10:00 pm, hot, and it’s about 5 degrees out.
 My excellent sleeping bag?
 Eastern Mountain Sports Mountain Light 0°.
 I throw it off me, worried about sweating.
 Once you sweat and get wet, you could be in serious trouble with the cold.
 No sense in sleeping anymore as young Frank will be by soon to wake us up.
 Now I am nervous.
 The mountain looms before us, and we must go.
 I start by putting on the layers, including head, feet and gloves.
 Oh, forgot the head and foot warmers!
 I unlace my shoes and insert the foot warmers, and get a set of hand warmers going.
-Once we are done, Mary and I stumble to the mess tent, where Jonas, ever solemn, waits to tell us what to expect tonight.
+Once I am done, I stumble to the mess tent, where Jonas, ever solemn, waits to tell us what to expect tonight.

 We have a light meal of porridge and toast.
 Some in our crew are feeling nauseated, mostly from nerves, and cannot eat.
 Jacob comes in to “motivate” us which means “Get out of the tent, everyone!
 Get out of the tent!”
 He knows there are many teams wanting to climb tonight, and he doesn’t want to get stuck waiting behind a line of climbers.
 We switch on our head lamps and go.
 Bundled up, geared up, we are ready to climb Mt.
 Kilimanjaro, the highest peak in Africa.
 We will attempt 4,000 feet in zero degree weather all night long.